Hiring the right talent, and doing it at scale, is a challenge in and of itself.

 - Make it easy for candidates to apply from multiple devices

 When high-volume hiring, you’ll also want to consider posting jobs and bringing awareness to open roles across all of your platforms—not just job boards, but your company website and other channels, to help amplify your efforts.

-The easier you make it for candidates to apply, the more likely it is that you’ll receive a larger number of applications, especially if people can apply using their phones or even text messaging/SMS.
+The easier you make it for candidates to apply, the more likely you’ll receive a larger number of applications, especially if people can apply using their phones or even texts/SMS.

 For example, you can reach out to connections you have on LinkedIn or through Twitter and send a quick direct message asking if they’d be willing to share job postings with their networks, or candidates they feel would be a good fit for the roles you’re hiring for.

-Similarly, if other team members at your company are part of networking groups (like Slack groups or online communities), ask if they’d be open to sharing open roles.
+Similarly, if other colleagues are part of networking groups (like Slack groups or online communities), ask if they’d be open to sharing open roles.

-And, don’t forget your employer branding.
-If you’ve noticed certain people consistently interacting with your company’s LinkedIn content, reach out to them to see if they’re looking for a new role.
-You can also ask senior executives in your company to create quick video clips to share on social media describing the open roles, your company culture, and why they feel candidates should apply.
+You can also ask executives to create quick video clips to share on social media describing the open roles, your company culture, and why they feel candidates should apply.

 Whether you’re high-volume recruiting for the umpteenth time in your career, or you’re just diving into hiring at mass, having the right strategies in place will help you hire the right talent, at scale, quickly, and efficiently.

 Here are a few bonus tips to keep in mind: